-NOTE: This is a Critical Standard and applies to all DPS JCPC-funded programs.
+NOTE: This is a Critical Standard and applies to all DPS JCPC and Community Programs Section funded programs.

-- 1. Programs are responsible for the safety, supervision, and appropriate treatment of juveniles at all times during program activities and transportation. - 2.
-Programs are prohibited from treatment, programming, or activities that promote or result in humiliation, verbal abuse, physical intimidation, fear or physical pain toward juveniles and their families served within the program. - Programs shall not make referrals to programs, service providers, or activities that are known to promote or result in humiliation, verbal abuse, physical intimidation, fear or physical pain toward juveniles and their families served within the program. - C. Notification of Abuse, Neglect or Dependency
+1. Programs are responsible for the safety, supervision, and appropriate treatment of juveniles at all times during program activities and transportation.

+- 2. Programs are prohibited from treatment, programming, or activities that promote or result in humiliation, verbal abuse, physical intimidation, fear or physical pain toward juveniles and their families served within the program. - 3.
+Programs shall not make referrals to programs, service providers, or activities that are known to promote or result in humiliation, verbal abuse, physical intimidation, fear or physical pain toward juveniles and their families served within the program.

+C. Notification of Abuse, Neglect or Dependency

-NOTE: This is a Critical Standard and applies to all DPS JCPC-funded programs.
+NOTE: This is a Critical Standard and applies to all DPS JCPC and Community Programs Section funded programs.

-- Programs shall immediately report any suspected abuse, neglect or dependency to county Department of Social Services (DSS) consistent with N.C.G.S.
-7B-101 and N.C.G.S.
-7B-301. - 2.
-Any program that has a Program Manager, direct services staff, interns, contractors and volunteers who is under investigation for any abuse and/or neglect or who is charged with a criminal offense must notify the DPS Area Office assigned to that county immediately. - a.
+- 1. Programs shall immediately report any suspected abuse, neglect or dependency to county Department of Social Services (DSS) consistent with N.C.G.S. §§ 7B-101, -301, and -1700.1. - 2.
+Any program that has a Program Manager, staff, interns, contractors and volunteers who is under investigation for any abuse and/or neglect or who is charged with a criminal offense must notify the DPS Area Office assigned to that county immediately. - a.
 The agency must take immediate steps to ensure the safety of the juveniles.
 Active caseloads must be transferred to other qualified professionals or staff. - b.
-The Program shall update the DPS Area Consultant with any progress made in the investigation.
+The Program shall update the DPS Area Office assigned to that county with any progress made in the investigation.